QuantEcon/lecture-source-jl/rst_files/getting_started.rst

    :scale: 100%

 Choose a path you like and clone the repo

-**Note**: This workflow requires Git LFS (Large File Storage)

-If you have not previously used Git LFS, choose to "Initialize Git LFS" at the dialog

 At the top, under the "Repository" dropdown, click "Open in Terminal" (Mac, Linux) or "Open in Command Prompt" (Windows)